bbqkees/EMS-Wiki/README.md

 # EMS-Wiki
 Buderus Logamatic EMS and EMS+ bus Wiki for Bosch, Buderus, Nefit, Junkers, Worcester devices.<br>
-Other names or versions of the EMS bus are '2- Draht-Bus-System', '2-wire-bus', EMS+, EMS2, Heatronic and Heatronic 3.
+Other names or versions of the EMS bus are EMS+, EMS2, Heatronic and Heatronic 3.
+Junkers also calls it '2-Draht-Bus-System' or '2-wire-bus'.

--Placeholder for transferring all the EMS bus information from my other Github repository.-<br>
+-This is a placeholder for transferring all the EMS bus information from my other Github repository.-<br>
 Will be filled in bit by bit.<br>